jedld/resugan/README.md

 }
 ```

+The _fire method is available inside all objects, however the events won't be
+collected unless within the context of a resugan block.
+The idea is that you
+can prepackage a library that fires those events but won't actually
+get used until someone specifically listens for it.

-Note that events don't have to be fired at the top level of the block, even objects used inside the block can invoke fire to generate an event.
+Note that events don't have to be fired at the top level of the block, even objects
+used inside the block can invoke fire to generate an event.

 The two events should fire and should print: